Lesson 2: Existing Fossil Fuel Technologies for Transportation

 This lesson will take us one week to complete.
 Please refer to the Course Syllabus for specific time frames and due dates.
 Specific directions for the assignment below can be found within this lesson.

 If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions & Comments discussion forum.
 The discussion forum will be checked regularly.
 While you are there, feel free to post responses to your classmates if you are able to help.
-The assistant will hold regular office hours to provide help for EGEE 439 students.
-Office hours are by appointment on Thursdays: 10:00-12:00 in the office or via Zoom.
-Please contact the assistant of the course to set up a time for the office hour the previous Sunday until 11:59 pm.
+Regular office hours are hold to provide help for EGEE 439 students.